 This approach has many possible benefits (1):

-- Improve patient outcomes and experiences
+- Improved patient outcomes and experiences

-- Reduce health system costs
+- Reduced health system costs

-- Increase equitable access to health services
+- Increase in equitable access to health services

 (1) Learning Healthcare System.
 Retrieved Feb 1, 2023 from https://learninghealthcareproject.org/background/learning-healthcare-system/

 What is needed to build a patient-oriented learning health system in our health authorities?

 Health authorities are already starting to implement patient-oriented learning health systems.
 All health authorities have many of the building blocks needed to support this approach.
 This includes data systems, clinical knowledge, patient advisory groups and teams focused on research, system optimization, evaluation, and quality improvement.

 How does a learning health system differ from quality improvement?

 Quality improvement has many of the same elements as the patient-oriented learning health system model.